viniciussalvarenga/viniciussalvarenga/README.md

 - 📷 Working at Forseti Tecnologia em Licitação
 - 🌱 I’m constantly learning new programming languages and improving the ones I already know!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Before trying to be a programmer, I was looking forward to be a Physicist!
+- ⚡ Fun fact: Before trying to be a programmer, I wanted to be a Physicist!

 ##